aliutkus/groupmap/README.md

 Define a `GroupMap` module, to apply an optimal transportation map over a multidimensional input.
 The objective is to transform the input to follow a prescribed arbitrary distribution, like uniform, Gaussian, sparse, etc.

 > The main difference between `GroupMap` and normalization modules like `InstanceNorm`, `LayerNorm` or `GroupNorm` is it enforces the output to match _a whole distribution_ instead of just mean and variance.
+> :warning: In this simplified implementation, there is no tracking of the input statistics and the module always uses the batch statistics for mapping, both at training and test time.

 Let $x$ be the input tensor, of arbitrary shape `(B, C, ...)` and let $x_{nc\boldsymbol{f}}$ be one of its entries for sample $n$, channel $c$ and a tuple of indices $\boldsymbol{f}$ corresponding to features.
 For instance, for images, we would have 2D features $\boldsymbol{f}=(i,j)$ for the row and column of a pixel.